Navi Mumbai: Transport and infrastructure

 Navi Mumbai has a robust infrastructure, is well connected to other parts of the state and country and is less polluted compared to Mumbai.
 The city has a good public transportation system with NMMT, the transport wing of NMMC, serving bus commuters, the Mumbai suburban railway serving train commuters and a large fleet of auto rickshaws for intra-nodal commute.
-The Mumbai-Pune Expressway starts at Kalamboli in Navi Mumbai.
-The Mumbai Trans Harbour Link (MTHL), also known as the Sewri-Nhava Sheva Trans Harbour Link, is a 22 km long freeway grade road bridge connecting South Mumbai with Navi Mumbai.
+The Mumbai-Pune Expressway starts at Kalamboli in Panvel.
+The Mumbai Trans Harbour Link (MTHL), also known as the Sewri-Nhava Sheva Trans Harbour Link, is a 22 km long freeway grade road bridge connecting South Mumbai with South Navi Mumbai.
 It opened on 12 January 2024, after Prime Minister Narendra Modi inaugurated the bridge.

 The Mumbai suburban railway network covers most of the populated regions of the city.
 The most important suburban stations are Vashi, Nerul, Belapur and Panvel.
 The stations are planned as major railway junctions.
-Panvel is the only mainline station as well as the busiest railway station in Navi Mumbai.
+Panvel is the only mainline station.
 All outstation trains halt here for time periods varying from five to 20 minutes.
 It is an important junction; railway lines come and meet here and it is connected to almost all parts of India.
 A new broad gauge line is functional between Karjat & Panvel.

 Brihanmumbai Electric Supply and Transport (BEST) buses run from various area of Mumbai to Navi Mumbai & Navi Mumbai Municipal Transport (NMMT) buses run all over Navi Mumbai and various area in Mumbai, Thane, Bhiwandi, Kalyan-Dombivli-Badlapur, Panvel-Khopoli-Taloja, Uran-Ulwe etc. The Palm Beach Marg, a 10 km long six lane road connects Vashi to CBD Belapur running parallel to the Thane Creek.

 Auto rickshaws provide inter- and intra-nodal public transport across the city.
 Taxis operating from designated taxi stands provide the means to travel to further destinations.
 Taxis charge a fixed rate approved by the R. T. O., details of which can be found on popular local transit apps of the city.

-Navi Mumbai has the second-largest container terminal in India after Mundra Port, Jawaharlal Nehru Port at Nhava Sheva near Uran.
+Navi Mumbai has the second-largest container terminal in India after Mundra Port, Jawaharlal Nehru Port at Nhava Sheva in South Navi Mumbai.
 It is well connected by road and rail and handles approximately 56.13% of India's container traffic.
 The city will be served by the newly inaugurated Navi Mumbai International Airport.